The Methodist Church Tower Hamlets

 Mission 212 Whitechapel Road, London, E1 1BJ -

-Serving Breakfast Monday - Sunday 6 -11am. - Methodist Church Tower Hamlets, 1 Merchant Street, London, E3 4LY.
+Serving Breakfast: Open Monday - Sunday 6 -11am. - Methodist Church Tower Hamlets, 1 Merchant Street, London, E3 4LY.
 Food Cycle serves a hot vegetarial meal service every Friday 7-8pm.

 Food